s-a-malik/inorg-synth-graph/README.md

 More recent versions of the dataset are released by the original authors [here](https://github.com/CederGroupHub/text-mined-synthesis_public)

+The element embeddings used in this work are found here: [Unsupervised word embeddings capture latent knowledge from materials science literature](https://www.nature.com/articles/s41586-019-1335-8)

 ## Preprocess

 dodgy_dois.txt contains the the dois of reactions incompatible with the model. preprocess.py is used to generate the dataframes and supporting files from the raw data.
 This takes dodgy_dois.txt as an input, and the number of elements and precursors can be adjusted using optional arguments.
-Use the --prec-preprocess df flag to save as a pandas dataframe (format used in the model)

 ## Training and Testing